oskarscot/Jaceit/README.md

 # Jaceit - A simple and easy to use Java Wrapper for the Faceit API

+WARNING: This project is still in development and is not ready for production use.

 Jaceit is light, with only dependencies being `Jackson` and `OkHttp`.
 It is also easy to use, with a simple and clean API.

 ## Example